Open Market Correspondents

 - Completing this form ensures that Lloyd's central records remain current allowing Lloyd's to contact relevant Lloyd's brokers when necessary.

 The table set out below details those territories where a requirement exists for a local broker to be approved:

 US Virgin Islands

-The following territories are former OMC territories where registration with Lloyd’s local General Representative is still a requirement:
+The following territories are former OMC territories where registration with Lloyd’s local General Representative is a requirement for commerical purposes: